-This incidence method uses an estimate of the length of time for which an individual will test positive, based on modelling the time from first positive to first subsequent negative test in the survey.
-This estimate is used alongside the positivity model to produce an estimate.
+The new incidence method uses an estimate of the length of time for which an individual will test positive, based on modelling the time from first positive to first subsequent negative test in the survey.
+This estimate is used alongside the positivity model to produce an incidence estimate.
 This method is robust to participants having monthly swabs.
-For more information on the incidence method, see our methods article.
+For more information on the new method of incidence, see our updated methods article.